cameronkinsella/manga-translator/README.md

 go get -u github.com/cameronkinsella/manga-translator/cmd/manga-translator

 # Config setup application
-go get -u github.com/cameronkinsella/manga-translator/cmd/config-setup
+go get -u github.com/cameronkinsella/manga-translator/cmd/manga-translator-setup
 ```

-> Note: manga-translator creates a config.yml and cache.bin in the same directory as the binary,
+> Note: manga-translator creates a mtl-config.yml and mtl-cache.bin in the same directory as the binary,
 > so consider changing your GOPATH to a more suitable directory before installing.

 ## Prerequisites